SimoNonnis/Robot2/demo/content-draft.md

 #Content for next version of R2

+##Intro Page
+Build for User, Client, Teammates, your future self;
+we mostly write code for humans, interpreter and/or compiler take or code as a hint but what the computer will really understand is machine language.

+##About

+##Work

+##Contact

+Built several non-framework based responsive sites

 it’s always useful to have more tools available for getting the job done—so long as you know how to use them—and functional programming certainly gives us a useful set of tools for writing JavaScript.
 But I think there’s more to it than that.